alexle/alexle.github.com/posts/pearl_street_mile.markdown

 08-14-2016
 /static/pearl_street_mile_alex_le.jpg

-How long was your run yesterday?
+"How long was your run yesterday?
 How many miles did you log last week?
-Do you have any big races coming up?
+Do you have any big races coming up?"

 For most runners, it's all about how far and how long you go nowadays.
 Anything shorter than a half-marathon gets tossed in the "not-impressive" category.